Last Updated on July 2, 2026 by Daniel Globe

 Conversely, the wet season runs from May to October, bringing higher temperatures and increased humidity.
 During this time, daily temperatures can soar above 35°C (95°F), particularly in the peak months of June and July.
 Rainfall is common, often manifesting as intense but brief afternoon showers.
 While this might deter some travelers, the lush greenery that emerges post-rainfall offers a different perspective of Merida’s natural beauty.

-Additionally, the wet season can be less crowded, allowing for a more intimate experience with the local culture and attractions.
-Understanding these climatic nuances is essential for planning a visit that aligns with personal preferences for weather and activities.
+Additionally, the wet season can be less crowded, allowing for a more relaxed experience with the local culture and attractions.
+Understanding these climatic patterns is essential for planning a visit that aligns with your weather and activity preferences.

 Key Takeaways